-- The internal control system scoped within the audit is functioning in a manner that provides reasonable assurance that most major risks will be mitigated. - Corrective action to address the audit issues may not be critical to the university's business operations as a whole, but needs to be addressed to minimize financial, reputational, operational, and strategic risks.
+- The internal control system scoped within the audit is functioning in a manner that provides reasonable assurance that most major risks will be mitigated. - Corrective action to address the audit issues may not be critical to the university's business operations, but needs to be addressed to minimize financial, reputational, operational, and strategic risks. - High - The internal control system scoped within the audit needs major improvement. - The deficiencies identified could significantly impair operations. - If corrective action is not implemented timely, issues may escalate to cause critical financial, reputational, operational, or strategic risks. - Corrective action plans should be given a priority.